Verification of the Quillen conjecture in the rank 2 imaginary quadratic case: Introduction

 \section{Introduction}

 The Quillen conjecture on the cohomology of arithmetic groups has spur\-red a great deal of mathematics (according to \cite{Knudson}).
 On the cohomology of a linear arithmetic group, Quillen did find a module structure over the Chern classes of the containing group ${\rm GL}_n(\C)$ (equivalently, of ${\rm SL}_n(\C)$).
 Quillen did then conjecture that this module is free~\cite{Quillen}.
 While the conjecture has been proven for large classes of groups of rank 2 matrices, as well as for some groups of rank 3 matrices, an obstruction against its validity has been found by Henn, Lannes and Schwartz \cite{HLS}, and this obstruction does occur at least for matrix ranks 14 and higher \cite{HL}.
 So the scope of the conjecture is not correct in Quillen's original statement, and the present paper contributes to efforts on determining the conjecture's correct range of validity.
 Considering the outcomes of previous research on this question, what seems likely, is that counterexamples may occur already at low matrix rank.
-In the present paper however, we confirm the Quillen conjecture over all of the Bianchi groups (the ${\rm SL}_2$ groups over imaginary quadratic rings of integers), at the prime number $2$: \begin{theorem} Let $\imQuadRing$ be a ring of imaginary quadratic integers.
-Then \\ $\cohomol^*({\rm SL}_2(\imQuadRing[\frac{1}{2}]); \thinspace \ftwo)$ is a free module over the ring generated by the Chern class $c_2$ of ${\rm SL}_2({\mathbb{C}})$. \end{theorem} Theorem~\ref{general theorem} is a consequence of a theorem of Broto and Henn, as we shall explain in Section~\ref{general proof}.
+In the present paper however, we confirm the Quillen conjecture over all of the Bianchi groups (the ${\rm SL}_2$ groups over imaginary quadratic rings of integers), at the prime number $2$: \begin{theorem} Let $G$ be a discrete subgroup of ${\rm SL}_2({\mathbb{C}})$, of finite virtual cohomological dimension, and let the $2$-elements-group $C = \{-1, 1\}$, generated by minus the identity matrix, be contained in $G$.\\ Then $\cohomol^*(G; \thinspace \ftwo)$ is a free module over $\cohomol^*({\rm SL}_2({\mathbb{C}}); \thinspace \ftwo)$. \end{theorem} The case that we have in mind is that $G = {\rm SL}_2(\imQuadRing[\frac{1}{2}])$ for $\imQuadRing$ a ring of imaginary quadratic integers.
+Theorem~\ref{general theorem} is a consequence of a theorem of Broto and Henn, as we shall explain in Section~\ref{general proof}.
 To make explicit the free module structure on the cohomology ring in one example, we compute the mod $2$ cohomology of $\arithGrp$ via the amalgamated decomposition

 which is known from Serre's classical book~\cite{trees}, and which yields a Mayer--Vietoris long exact sequence on group cohomology that we evaluate.